dieharders/example-mongo-comments/client/README.md

 - Add a comment
 - 'Like' a comment
+- Delete a comment
 - Sort comments based on date added or likes
+- Calculate and display the elapsed time since date posted

 ## Angular6 Project